Cocaine Addiction Treatment with Ketamine

 Since ketamine therapy has antidepressant effects, it could be especially valuable to those with an addiction where the underlying symptom is depression.
 Many addicts fall into a state of depression during the withdrawal phase and then relapse to manage their symptoms.
 Ketamine could help reduce the risk of relapse during that window of potential relapse.

 Further trials and research are necessary to determine the efficacy of Ketamine Infusion Therapy as a treatment for addictions but the latest research and trials show promise for treating cocaine dependence.
-Individuals addicted to cocaine currently don’t have a viable treatment option but researchers are working on developing a cocaine vaccine and testing drugs that act at the dopamine center to help the addict break the award cycle.
-Behavioral therapy, in conjunction with other treatments and approaches, also shows some promise.
+Individuals addicted to cocaine currently don’t have a viable treatment option.
+Still, researchers are working on developing a cocaine vaccine and testing drugs that act at the dopamine center to help the addict break the award cycle.
+In conjunction with other treatments and approaches, behavioral therapy also shows some promise.